 Don't go too long without eating—this will make you grumpy—and stay away from sugary junk foods or drinks that make your blood sugar rise and then crash, triggering mood swings.
 Choose foods rich in omega-3 fatty acids, like salmon and fiber-rich flax seeds, for a happy brain (literally).

 Research consistently shows that not getting enough sleep can have a dramatic effect on your mood and ability to cope with stress.
 You might think you're chronically blue; it could be that you just need some more sleep—and if you regularly sleep fewer than 7 hours a night, I can almost guarantee it.

 I remember a day I had some dental work done, and was feeling sore and grumpy.
 I didn't want to do anything but lie on the couch and mope.
 Then I turned the TV on and came across a stand-up showcase.
-I called my husband over to watch with me, and within minutes we were both screaming with laughter.
-(He's hysterically silly by nature; so is my dog!)
+Within minutes I was laughing out loud.
 Lots of times, a moody, lethargic state that feels like it has taken up permanent residence in your brain is only a temporary state that can change quickly, with the right input or stimulation.

 It's hard to stay down when high-energy music you love is playing.
 I can go from moping to chorus-line kicks (or pathetic attempts, at least) in 5 seconds if the right song is on.
 Pay attention to the music, friends, TV shows and activities that give you energy and make you feel fun and alive, and use them as your secret weapons when you're feeling down.

 It's true: When we're feeling blue, we tend to slouch and shuffle around.
 Stand up straight, walk tall and with purpose, remember to breathe, and most of all, smile, even if you don't feel like it.
 You'll feel better.